leotrs/erdos/content/graphs/nodes_edges.md

 # Context

-When we study a real world network, we usually refer to an underlying mathematical object, called a *graph*.
+When we study a real-life network, we usually refer to an underlying mathematical object, called a *graph*.
 We use the terms *network* and *graph* interchangeably throughout the problem sets.